simon04/go-to-commons/README.md

   -password string
         Wikimedia password (default "$MEDIAWIKI_PASSWORD") -text string
-        Wikitext of media file on Wikimedia Commons -username string
+        Wikitext of media file on Wikimedia Commons or (if specified as @file.txt, the text is read from file.txt) -username string
         Wikimedia username (default "$MEDIAWIKI_USERNAME")
 ```